swiftlang/vscode-swift/CONTRIBUTING.md

 ## sourcekit-lsp

 The VS Code extension for Swift relies on Apple's [sourcekit-lsp](https://github.com/apple/sourcekit-lsp) for syntax highlighting, enumerating tests, and more.
-If you want to test the extension with a different version of the sourcekit-lsp you can add a `swift.sourcekit-lsp.serverPath` entry in your local `settings.json` to point to your sourcekit-lsp binary.
-The setting is no longer visible in the UI because it has been deprecated.
+If you want to test the extension with a different version of the sourcekit-lsp you can add a `swift.sourcekit-lsp.serverPath` entry in your user `settings.json` to point to your sourcekit-lsp binary.

 > [!WARNING]
 > If your sourcekit-lsp version does not match your toolchain you may experience unexpected behaviour.